jhauschild/sphinx_cfg_options/test.rst

 .. cfg:definition:: Vehicle

-   :param str fuel: Type of the used fuel, can be 'gasoline' or 'electric'.
+   :param str fuel: Type of the used fuel, can be 'gasoline' or 'diesel'.

 Now we want to setup a factory for cars.